-The holidays (whatever your version), the New Year, family gatherings, end of the year festivities, all make me think about setting a mood.
+The holidays (whatever your version), the New Year, family gatherings no matter how small, end of the year festivities, all make me think about setting a mood.
 Music is an integral part of ambiance, emotion, celebration, and motivation.
 For many of us, music brings back memories of fond events or times in our lives.

 But we don’t listen to music the way we used to.
 Gone are the days when we had to carry around CDs, cassettes, or purchase vinyl.

 Streaming music services and smartphones, tablets, even computers, now give us access to massive libraries of songs with just a few taps.
 Whether in your kitchen, the car, or out for a run, music is easily accessible.